Upton homers, Trout has 4 hits, Angels beat Blue Jays 10-5

 Trout finished a triple shy of the cycle.
 He flied out in the first, doubled in the second, singled in the fourth, homered in the sixth, and singled again in the eighth.

 Upton went on the injured list in late March because of turf toe on his left foot.
-He missed 71 games before returning.

-Upton started the seven-run rally with a first-pitch blast off right-hander Edwin Jackson (1-5).
+He missed 71 games before returning, then started the seven-run rally with a first-pitch blast off right-hander Edwin Jackson (1-5).
 Later in the 11-batter frame, he chased Jackson with a single.

 Upton is the first Angels player to homer in his first at-bat of a season since Trout did it against Seattle’s Felix Hernandez in 2015.
 The last Angels player to homer on his first pitch of a season was Jeff Mathis, who did it against Minnesota’s Scott Baker in 2010.